Principal Investigator

 Biographical

-Steven G. Hall, Ph.D., P.E., joined NCSU in 2016, where he is currently Associate Professor and Director, Marine Aquaculture Research Center (MARC) in the Department of Biological and Agricultural Engineering.
-He is a licensed engineer in NY and LA, and maintains adjunct faculty status with Louisiana State University (LSU) in Baton Rouge, LA, with appointments in the LSU College of Engineering and the Louisiana Agricultural Experiment Station, the Aquacultural Research Station of the LSU AgCenter; as well as Au Sable Institute.
-He is also an associate faculty member of the NC State Dept. of Applied Ecology.
+Steven G. Hall, Ph.D., P.E., joined NCSU in 2016, where he is currently William White Distinguished Professor of Aquaculture and Director, Marine Aquaculture Research Center (MARC) in the Department of Biological and Agricultural Engineering.
+He is a licensed engineer in NY.
+He has worked at Louisiana State University (LSU) in Baton Rouge, LA, with appointments in the LSU College of Engineering and the Louisiana Agricultural Experiment Station, the Aquacultural Research Station of the LSU AgCenter; as well as Au Sable Institute.
+He collaborates across disciplines at NCSU and around the world.

 He has a Ph.D. from Cornell University, with foci in instrumentation and control in biological systems and sustainable agriculture, an M.S. from University of California at Davis, focusing on energy and biosystems, and a B.S. from SUNY Buffalo in mechanical engineering.
-He was also the first Sustainable Agriculture Postdoctoral Research Fellow at McGill University in Montreal, and has industrial experience with DLTech (energy technologies); Moog Controls and Moog Inc. (Servohydraulics); and a variety of consulting experience in coastal, aquacultural, energy and biomass areas.
+He was also the first Sustainable Agriculture Postdoctoral Research Fellow at the Macdonald campus of McGill University in Montreal, and has industrial experience with DLTech (energy technologies); Moog Controls and Moog Inc. (Servohydraulics); and a variety of consulting experience in coastal, aquacultural, energy and biomass areas.
+Former students have founded a number of startup companies including NatRx focused on sustainable coastal bioengineering and nature based restoration.

-He has been involved in over $2 million of funding (PI or Co-PI); has given hundreds of public presentations; has published over 50 peer reviewed journal articles, proceedings and book chapters; has edited one book and one special journal issue; and has chaired over twenty MS and PhD committees, while serving on a total of over 50 graduate committees.
-He has received three patents (two patents currently pending); has licensed two products for commercial production and has worked with governmental, business and NGO entities.
+He has been involved in over $5 million of funding (PI or Co-PI); has given hundreds of public presentations; has published over 50 peer reviewed journal articles, proceedings and book chapters; has edited one book and multiple special journal issues; and has chaired over thirty MS and PhD committees, while serving on a total of over 80 graduate committees.
+He has received five patents; has licensed three products for commercial production and has worked with governmental, business and NGO entities.
 He has also been involved with a variety of international projects, and has helped define and expand technical fields including autonomous vehicles and automated systems; and coastal bioengineering.

-He has received awards in teaching, research and service, including becoming a fellow of ASA (2010), receiving the Sedberry Outstanding Graduate Professor (LSU-COA, 2011), and receiving the Gamma Sigma Delta 2013 Teaching Award of Merit.
-GSD LSU under his presidency (2015-16) received the outstanding chapter award (2016).
-He served as President of the Aquacultural Engineering Society (2009-10); on various committees of the American Society of Agricultural and Biological Engineers (ASABE) and has spoken regularly for the NSF Speaking of Science program (K-12).
-His teaching and research focus on aquacultural engineering, water quality, energy efficiency in aquaculture, modeling in aquaculture, use of autonomous devices to perform relevant environmental, aquacultural and other operations, artificial intelligence, technical, social, educational and ethical issues, economics and engineering, bioengineered reefs and coastal restoration.
+He has received awards in teaching, research and service, including an ASABE author award (2024); William White Distinguished Professor (2023); Ecological Society Book Award nomination (2019); Gamma Sigma Delta, the Agricultural Honor Society at LSU under his presidency (2015-16) received the outstanding chapter award (2016).
+He was named Fellow of ASA (2010), received the Sedberry Outstanding Graduate Professor (LSU-COA, 2011), and receiving the Gamma Sigma Delta 2013 Teaching Award of Merit, and received numerous annual teaching awards.
+He was elected President of the Aquacultural Engineering Society (2009-10; Board Service 2007-08; 2024-present); has served on various committees of the American Society of Agricultural and Biological Engineers (ASABE) and has spoken regularly for the NSF Speaking of Science program (K-12).
+His teaching and research focus on sustainability issues in aquacultural engineering, water quality, energy efficiency in aquaculture, modeling in aquaculture, use of autonomous devices to perform relevant environmental, aquacultural and other operations, artificial intelligence, technical, social, educational and ethical issues, economics and engineering, bioengineered reefs and coastal restoration.